-- Remove locking pins and lift pins supplied with Hedge trimmer from lower link positions of linkage frame. - Slowly and very carefully reverse the tractor towards the machine linkage frame. - With care ensure that tractor lower link ball eyes fit between lower jaws of linkage frame and that pin holes are aligned.
+- Remove spring pins, lift pins and spacers as supplied with Hedge trimmer from lower link positions of linkage frame. - Slowly and very carefully reverse the tractor towards the machine linkage frame. - With care ensure that tractor lower link ball eyes fit between lower jaws of linkage frame and that pin holes are aligned.